IDFA Forum Setup

 Observers in the Round Table Pitch

 IDFA Forum values the process of transparent knowledge sharing, which helps the international documentary community to connect, grow and flourish.
-By creating a platform where both seasoned and less-experienced participants can learn, share, and interrogate documentary trends, IDFA Forum contributes to an open and pluriform documentary network.
-The Round Table Pitches are open for Forum delegates to observe; depending on the specific pitching room there is space for between 50 and 250 people (including potential co-producers and financiers).
+For this reason, we will give Forum delegates the opportunity to attend the pitches online in 2020.
+By creating a platform where both seasoned and less experienced participants can learn, share, and interrogate documentary trends, IDFA Forum contributes to an open and pluriform documentary network.
+The Round Table Pitches are open for Forum delegates to observe.

 Genre-specific Round Table Pitches

-Within the Round Table Pitch category, there are also three genre-specific pitches:
+Within the Round Table Pitch category, there are also two genre-specific pitches:

 Projects targeting an audience of 9 to 12 years old are presented in this genre-specific slot, in which 2 to 4 projects are presented to professionals working in this field.
 Additional discussions and/or networking events are organized in collaboration with RealYoung for professionals interested in this genre.